6e2f61/firefox-proton-square/README.md

+# Disclamer

+As support for container color bar at the bottom of tab has been added upstream, this is not maintaned anymore.
+Please use original repository :)

 # Firefox Proton Square
 *Recreates the feel of Quantum with its squared tabs and menus.
 No rounded corners to be seen.*